The Will Executor has full control over the deceased’s estate, and they can choose to sell the property, unless:

 Before putting a property on the market, the Will executor needs to locate the property Title Deeds.
 These documents can usually be checked through the Land Registry but sometimes the paperwork may be held by a solicitor or a financial institution.
 The executor needs to check things like whether the property is under the deceased’s name especially if they owned the property jointly with a partner who died before them.
 They also need to check that there are no other defects in the Title.
 As experienced legal experts in Probate, we can guide you through the process and support you with your duties at Executor of the Will.

 Help with the Full Estate Administration Process and Conveyancing

 Lockings Solicitors are experienced in helping will Executors to manage a deceased’s estate as smoothly as possible, giving trusted advice at an extremely difficult time.

 We can support you throughout the whole estate administration process including will interpretation, applying for Probate, and property conveyancing.
-Our Free Deceased Property Owner Checker Service takes away the hassle and cost of working out who owns any property and our conveyancing calculator will give you an immediate quote for the property conveyancing.
+Our Free Deceased Property Owner Checker Service takes away the hassle and cost of working out who owns any property.

 For a free initial chat call 01482 300 200